AvinashSubhash/Codechef-problems/README.md

 # Codechef-problems
-A freequently updated repository where I commit the solutions of the past problems on codechef contests.
+A frequently updated repository where I commit the solutions of the past problems on codechef contests.